 SFPE has developed a clearly defined and globally applicable set of recommended minimum technical core competencies for the practice of fire protection engineering.
 Globally, protecting people and property from fire events is a challenge.
-Those who specialize in fire protection engineering must have a base level of knowledge and experience in order to appropriately reduce the negative impacts from unwanted fire incidents.
+Those specializing in fire protection engineering must have a base level of knowledge and experience to appropriately reduce the negative impacts of unwanted fire incidents.

-SFPE has developed the “Recommended Minimum Technical Core Competencies for the Practice of Fire Protection Engineering” for the global profession.
-This is the first time that SFPE has documented the minimum knowledge, skills, and experience a professional needs to qualify as a fire protection engineer.
+SFPE has developed the “Recommended Minimum Technical Core Competencies for the Practice of Fire Protection Engineering,” documenting the minimum knowledge, skills, and experience an engineer needs to qualify as a Fire Protection Engineer.

 During the development of these competencies, SFPE carefully examined many of the existing frameworks for competencies, credentialing, and other regulations related to the governance of someone being a fire protection engineer.
-Much of the underlying information on the subject matter in the descriptions available were similar.
-From this, four categories of subject matter were created – fire science, human behavior and evacuation, fire protection systems, and fire protection analysis.
+Much of the underlying information on the subject matter in the descriptions available was similar.
+Four subject matter categories were created from this: fire science, human behavior and evacuation, fire protection systems, and fire protection analysis.
 The details for each of these areas stirred much conversation in the fire protection industry not only amongst the Society's members but during the public comment period once the draft was released.

 The feedback from the public comment period was instrumental in helping SFPE produce the official core competencies that were ultimately approved by the SFPE Board of Directors.
 These technical core competencies now clearly convey the need for both education and practice for someone to achieve competency in the subject areas.
-A note for this document is that an engineering foundation is assumed, and the information provided is specific to the fire protection engineering component of someone’s knowledge and practice.
+This document notes that an engineering foundation is assumed, and the information provided is specific to the fire protection engineering component of someone’s knowledge and practice.

-Lastly, it is important to understand that this document is detailing the minimum core competencies.
+Lastly, it is important to understand that this document details the minimum core competencies.
 Many practitioners eventually develop expertise in a few areas that are part of the core competencies.
-However, a minimum level of knowledge for all of the areas listed is deemed necessary so that the fire protection engineering that is performed has a solid foundation of essentials.
+However, a minimum level of knowledge for all the areas listed is deemed necessary so that the fire protection engineering performed has a solid foundation of essentials.
 Also, continuing education throughout a professional’s career is important to ensure that new data and technology are properly incorporated into fire protection engineering.

-The fire protection industry works to improve public health, safety, and welfare related to fire events.
+The fire protection industry works to improve fire events' public health, safety, and welfare.
 Ensuring that professionals who perform fire protection engineering meet the minimum core competencies will raise the bar for the industry and assist in engineering a fire-safe world.